 What can the funds cover in a special needs trust?

-- One car/van but must be in the Trustee’s name
+- One car/van but should be in the Trustee’s name

-- Insurance for the car but must be in the Trustee’s name
+- Insurance for the car but should be in the Trustee’s name

 - Legal services like accounting